cometbft/cometbft/spec/abci/abci++_app_requirements.md

 A sequence of `DeliverTx` calls delivers the decided block, one transaction at a time, to the Application.
-The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of the consensus algorithm.
+The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of consensus.

 The `Data` field contains an array of bytes with the transaction result.
 It must be deterministic (i.e., the same value must be returned at all nodes), but it can contain arbitrary